younanli/Li_2021/docs/_build/html/_sources/index.rst.txt

 Functions used for Li & Munro, 2021
 ***************************

 Here is the documentation for all of the customized MatLab functions used in (Li and Munro, 2021).
-Please note that we used a MatLab implementation of the Crocker and Grier method (`kilfoil`_) for particle detection, and Jaqaman and Danuser method (`uTrack`_) for particle tracking.
+The code is available in corresponding github (`page`_)Please note that we used a MatLab implementation of the Crocker and Grier method (`kilfoil`_) for particle detection, and Jaqaman and Danuser method (`uTrack`_) for particle tracking.